Wardrobe of Mary, Queen of Scots: Making gifts for Queen Elizabeth

 Mary hoped to gain Elizabeth's favour by gift giving.
 Handmade items made personally or within the household could be highly regarded, especially if carefully chosen with insider advice and made from the finest materials.
 In 1574 Mary embroidered an incarnate or crimson satin skirt with silver thread using materials bought in London by the ambassador, Mothe Fénélon.
 She had sent him a sample of the silk required.
 Mary soon wrote for more incarnate silk thread, better quality thinner silver thread, and incarnate taffeta for the lining.
 Mothe-Fénélon presented the finished item to Elizabeth on 22 May, with a declaration of friendship, and reported to Charles IX of France that the gift was a success.

 Presumably hopeful of an audience at the English court, in July 1574, Mary asked the Archbishop of Glasgow, her contact in Paris, to send coifs embroidered with gold and silver and the latest fashion in Italian ribbons and veils for her hair.
 She hoped that one of the French tailors who had served her in Scotland, Jean de Compiègne, would come to her at Sheffield, bringing patterns and fabric samples as worn at the French court.

 Although she had few helpers for delicate work, Mary planned making more gifts for Elizabeth, including a "coiffure with the suite" and some lacework, "ouvrages de réseul".
 She asked Mothe Fénélon for advice on what Elizabeth would like best, and asked him to send lengths of gold passementerie, braids called "bisette", and silver spangles or oes which she called papillottes.
 Mary gave Elizabeth an accoustrement de reseul in December 1574, probably a hairnet or snood.
+Mothe Fénélon refers to "three small night caps of her own handiwork", troys petites coyfures de nuict, ouvrées de sa main.

 Elizabeth remained cautious of Mary's gifts, and was reluctant to try some French sweets or sweetmeats which Mothe Fénélon offered her as a gift from the brother of the chancellor of Mary's dowry, for fear of poison.
 William Cecil had written a memorandum for the safety of Elizabeth, advising caution with gifts of scented clothing and perfumed gloves.
 A letter from the treasurer Dolu in March 1576 mentions lemons or citrons and dry sugar comfits.
 Dolu had also bought a chessboard ung damyer and pieces cessetz for Mary.